 Thanks for taking the time to visit my fundraising page.

-My death sentence was commuted.
-Perhaps within the remainder of my life-time a cure for leukaemia will be available.
-Please donate to my page today and help bring forward the day when cancers are treatable,
+Donate to my page today and help bring forward the day when all cancers are cured.